algomo/knowledge-base/docs/docs/data-sources/Tags.md

 ```
 Intent: Where can I find the Math & Logic Program?
 Tags: Role - Student, Education Level - Middle School
 Response: The Math & Logic program is unavailable for middle school students.
-You should ask your teacher ...
 ```

 ```
 Intent: Where can I find the Math & Logic Program?
 Tags: Role - Student
-Response: If your teacher has enrolled you in the program, you can find it in the 'Programs' tab ...
+Response: If your teacher has enrolled you in the program, you can find it in the 'Programs' tab on your eLearning portal at https://portal.learn.edu/account/programs
 ```

 #### Example Conversations